-We use a function (Utils.fromUtf8ToArray) to convert the string input to an ArrayBuffer.
+In listing 4.8, we use a function (Utils.fromUtf8ToArray) to convert the string input to an ArrayBuffer.
 This means we are passing a string into the function which creates an additional copy of the argument as discussed in section 2.6.5.
 Since this function is called every time the input field changes (whenever a new character is added or deleted), this could lead to potentially even more copies of the input being created.

 We made an extension, called the child component inlined, where we inlined the Utils.fromUtf8ToArray function to see if it would make a significant difference in the amount of password leakage.
+The change is described in listing 4.10.